 Cost management is probably one of the most complex tasks in business.
-And it has never been as challenging as it is now with the prospect of a “no-deal Brexit” looming.
-Despite the current uncertainties, the costs of setting up and maintaining companies in Ireland have improved greatly in recent years to help Irish firms become more competitive internationally.
-Equally Ireland has also become a more attractive location for overseas firms to base their operations.
-The benefits that Ireland offers to businesses (including a skilled workforce, low corporate tax regime and supports for business) go a long way to offsetting some of the costs of operating a business in Ireland
+And it has never been as challenging as it is now with the completion of Brexit.
+Despite the upheaval caused by the withdrawal of the U.K. from Europe, the costs of setting up and maintaining companies in Ireland have improved greatly in recent years.
+As a result, Irish firms have become more competitive internationally.
+Similarly, Ireland has also become a more attractive location for overseas firms to base their operations.
+The benefits that Ireland offers to businesses (including a skilled workforce, low corporate tax regime and supports for business) go a long way to offset some of the costs of operating a business in Ireland

 Cost management is by necessity the cornerstone of the business planning process.
 Simply put, cost management allows you to optimise available resources, make sound judgements and control project costs effectively.
-It is the process which ensures that business activities are completed within the predetermined parameters of budget, scope and timing.
-One of the reasons businesses fail is often due to lack of capital and funding.
-There are many reasons why this might happen but two of the most frequent are: a) cost of sales not in line with sales prices and b) expenses are not monitored and get out of hand.
+It is the process that ensures that business activities are completed within the predetermined parameters of budget, scope and timing.
+One of the reasons businesses fail is often due to a lack of capital and funding.
+There are many reasons why this might happen but two of the most frequent are: a) cost of sales not in line with sales prices and b) failure to track and monitor expenses.
 Both reasons lead straight back to effective cost management.

 But there’s another reason why managing your costs is critical to success: constant monitoring of costs allows you to take corrective action when appropriate.
 Have costs increased?
-Are we maintaining profit margin?
-Are we cost competitive?
-Is our location cost competitive? – these are all questions which should be asked continually.
+Are we maintaining a profit margin?
+Are we cost-competitive?
+Is our location cost-competitive? – these are all questions that should be asked continually.
 When costs are monitored and controlled properly, issues will be flagged ahead of time enabling corrective action.
 Therefore, managing costs is key to remaining competitive in an increasingly pressurised global marketplace.
 It is often the difference between success and failure.

-The National Competitiveness Council (NCC) Cost of Doing Business in Ireland in 2019 report released in April compares the costs faced by Irish based businesses relative to costs in key competitor jurisdictions.
-Using the latest available international data, the report benchmarks a range of indicators from labour costs to business services costs as summarised below:
+The National Competitiveness Council (NCC) release its Cost of Doing Business in Ireland in 2019 report in April.
+It compares the costs faced by Irish based businesses relative to costs in key competitor jurisdictions.
+Using the latest available international data, the report benchmarks a range of indicators from labour costs to business services costs.
+See the infographic below:

 Currently, prices in Ireland are comparable to other jurisdictions that would traditionally be thought of as high cost, such as Japan, the UK and the Netherlands.
 Global mobility expert, ECA International, recently published new research indicating that Dublin is now the 5th most expensive city in which to rent in Europe.
 In fact, it is more expensive than cities such as Amsterdam, Paris and Stockholm.
 In 2018, the cost of living in Dublin was 18% more expensive than living in Brussels.